MingMinNa/BaseXX-Codec/README.md

-# Base64 Codec
+# BaseXX Codec

 <a href="README.md">English</a> | <a href="README.zh-TW.md">繁體中文</a>

-This project is an implementation of Base64 codec in C++.
+This project provides a C++ implementation of Base16, Base32, and Base64 codecs.
-Due to the diversity of Base64 implementations in multiple programming languages,
+Due to the existence of BaseXX codec implementations in multiple programming languages,
-the practical value of this project is relatively low.
+the practical value of this project is relatively limited.
 The main purpose is to practice and get more familiar with C++ programming.

 ## References